fthiella/fthiella.github.io/_posts/2017-04-04-scheduling-kettle-jobs.md

 The interesting part here is to use an *Output Step Metrics* to get the number or rows *read*, *written*, *updated* and make it available to the outer job where the *General Log End* transformation will save those values in the logs table:

 ![Insert/Update]({{ site.baseurl }}/images/actual_transformation.jpeg)

+## Conclusion

+Setting up some scheduled task using this technique requires some more work the first time, but once the system is properly set up managing scheduled tasks becomes fun!